nicolasmarie1/pcvs/docs/source/ref/test-file.rst

         time:
             mean: expected time to compute the test (seconds / float) tolerance: standard deviation for expected time (seconds / float)
-            kill_after: maximum time after which process has to be killed (seconds / float)
+            hard_timeout: maximum time after which process has to be killed (seconds / float)
+            soft_timeout: maximum time after which the test is considerd failed (but can still finish, so you can run test correcness localy without testing optimisation (even on your slow computer))
         match:
             label:
                 expr:
                 expect:
         script:
             path: Path to a validating script
+        method: name of the function in the plugin you  are using
+            args: list of arguments for thefunction (see example below)
+        method: 'not_longer_than_previous_runs' # check previous run in database
+            args:
+                history_depth: -1 # look at n previous run (-1 for all)
+                tolerance: 10 # time can be 10% slower than the fastest of all previous runs

 Group
 -----